Morrissey is the author of a Penguin Classic.

 Jon Howells, a representative for Waterstones, predicted the memoir will be a big hit over the Christmas period, "He's a contrary, controversial character, and his is arguably the most interesting untold story yet to emerge from the 80s generation of British music heroes," he told the Guardian, "The announcement may have not been as smooth as the publisher would have hoped, but ultimately fans just want to read it, and we expect Autobiography to be one of this Christmas's top sellers at Waterstones."

 Penguin justified its decision to publish Autobiography in its iconic series because "it is a classic in the making."

 The publisher also revealed the book's cover, a photographer used for Morrissey's 2008 Greatest Hits.
 It also includes the quote, "Most pop stars have to be dead before they reach the iconic status that Morrissey has reached in his lifetime."

-The book was hugely anticipated by fans of the legendary singer, particularly for its sections on Johnny Marr whom Morrissey has had an uneasy relationship with since The Smiths.
-Johnny Rogan's book Morrissey & Marr: The Severed Alliance told part of the story, though Morrissey initially denounced it, saying, "Personally I hope Johnny Rogan ends his days very soon in an M3 pile-up."
+The book is hugely anticipated by fans of the legendary singer, particularly for its likely sections on Johnny Marr, with whom Morrissey has had an uneasy relationship since The Smiths.
+Johnny Rogan's book Morrissey & Marr: The Severed Alliance told a version of the story, though Morrissey initially denounced it, saying, "Personally I hope Johnny Rogan ends his days very soon in an M3 pile-up."

 "In a year when far too many disappointments have been buried, this really is the last of many final straws," Morrissey explained on the blog True to You.
 "I am informed today that the projected tour of South America is snuffed out ...
 It's quite easy to sell tickets, yet [apparently] impossible to transport band and crew from F to G."